-We said farewell to the Scilly Isles at around 1pm slipping our moorings and making our way back towards New Grimsby – the last leg in our trip from the Isle of Wight.
+We said farewell to the Isles of Scilly at around 1pm slipping our moorings and making our way back towards New Grimsby – the last leg in our trip from the Isle of Wight.

 Departure from St. Mary’s